aidanmontare-edu/psws-zenodo/README.md

 To install:

+**Note: it's probably better for now to run this code by downloading the repository directly, rather than trying to use PyPI**

 This project is currently
 [hosted on the Test PyPI server](https://test.pypi.org/project/psws-zendo/).
 You can download it from there by running (assuming your system has pip for